A bunion is a thickened lump at the base of the big toe. It causes the big toe to move toward the smaller toes. It can make walking difficult.

 The goals of treatment are to relieve pressure on the bunion and stop progression of the deformity.

 Padding the bunion may reduce pain and allow you to continue a normal, active life.
 Taping helps to keep the foot in a normal position, reducing stress and pain.

 Medication can ease pain and inflammation, including:

 - Cortisone injections

 Wear shoes that are wide and deep in the toe area.
-Make sure the top of the shoe doesn't hit or rub against the bunion.
-There should be half an inch of space between the shoe and the end of your longest toe when you are standing.
+Make sure the top of your shoe doesn't hit or rub against the bunion.
+You should only have a half-inch of space between your longest toe and your shoe.

 Physical therapy can relieve inflammation and pain.
 Ultrasound therapy is often used to treat bunions and related soft tissue problems.